someparty/someparty/source/articles/2020-07-26-fantasy-baseball-at-the-end-of-the-world.html.markdown

 >"For years, Toronto has been experiencing a widening socioeconomic divide.
 With pockets of unfathomable wealth and pockets of deep poverty existing on opposite corners of the same intersection, it has become impossible to ignore.
 We wanted to shine a light on these extremes in the music video for 'Druids' — a song that's about having symbols of hope torn away from you.
 The song chases feelings of desperation, shaky faith, addiction, growing mistrust of the systems that we exist within, and the sense of having to wait for help.
 These are feelings that I think everyone can relate to right now."

 Originally coming together in Oakville, Dead Broke last released the *Nice Words* EP in 2017.
-The quartet features the siblings Mike and Rachel Bright on vocals/guitar and bass respectively, with drummer Evan Saunders (also of [Burner](https://burnerband.bandcamp.com)), and lead guitarist Zack Carlan.
+The quartet features siblings Mike and Rachel Bright on vocals/guitar and bass respectively, with drummer Evan Saunders (also of [Burner](https://burnerband.bandcamp.com)), and lead guitarist Zack Carlan.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/foBiH0oHtik" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>